-Therefore, using the applicant's own figures above, the Residential Density and Housing Density require a PTAL of >5 when the locality has a PTAL of just 2 which is conclusive proof of over-development of the site at this location both in Housing and Residential Density.
+The Residential Density and Housing Density require a PTAL of >5 when the locality has a PTAL of just 2 which is conclusive proof of over-development of the site at this location both in Housing and Residential Density.

-More general guidance on implementation of Policy 3.4 is provided in the Housing SPG including exceptional circumstances where densities above the relevant density range may be justified.
+More general guidance on implementation of Policy $\underline{3.4}$ is provided in the Housing SPG including exceptional circumstances where densities above the relevant density range may be justified.